Creatief-AI-Innovations/SuiMarketplaceSDK-Backend/README.md

 # SUI Marketplace SDK API (Backend)
 Welcome to the SUI Market API documentation.
 This repository contains the backend source code for the **SUI Marketplace SDK **.
-The API is designed to handle core functionalities such as authentication,list all available nfts in collection, buy and list nft for sale operations.
+The API is designed to handle core functionalities such as authentication,list all available nfts in a collection, buy and list nft for sale operations from tradeport marketplace.

 ## Features
 - RESTful API architecture